Artist: Augustus Saint-Gaudens (American, Dublin 1848–1907 Cornish, New Hampshire)

-93 x 34 1/2 x 37 1/4 in.
-(236.2 x 87.6 x 94.6 cm)
+Dimensions: Figure: 60 x 34 1/2 x 37 1/4 in.
+(152.4 x 87.6 x 94.6 cm)

-Gift of Diane, Daniel, and Mathew Wolf, in memory of Catherine Hoover Voorsanger, 2001 (2001.641)
+Credit Line: Gift of Diane, Daniel, and Mathew Wolf, in memory of Catherine Hoover Voorsanger, 2001

-After three years of academic training in Paris, Saint-Gaudens relocated to Rome in 1870 and soon began modeling Hiawatha in his studio at the Palazzo Barberini.
-The inspiration for this full-size seated nude was drawn from Henry Wadsworth Longfellow’s epic poem The Song of Hiawatha (1855), a popular wellspring of themes for American artists during the late nineteenth century.
-Saint-Gaudens represented the central protagonist, a Chippewa chief, as a contemplative figure seated on a rack, leaning against a tree trunk with his quiver of arrows and bow nearby, and "Pondering, musing in the forest /On the welfare of his people,” as the excerpt from Longfellow’s poem inscribed on the marble base declares.
-Saint-Gaudens worked only briefly in such a romantic but Neoclassical manner before progressing to the fluid Beaux-Arts style of his innovative bronze monuments and bas-reliefs.
+Saint-Gaudens’s three years of study in Paris came to an abrupt end with the outbreak of the Franco-Prussian War.
+He left for Rome in late 1870 and soon began “Hiawatha,” his first full-length statue, inspired by Henry Wadsworth Longfellow’s epic poem “The Song of Hiawatha” (1855).
+Seated on a rock in a contemplative pose, with his quiver of arrows and bow nearby, the Chippewa chief is “pondering, musing in the forest /On the welfare of his people,” as an excerpt from Longfellow’s poem inscribed on the base declares.
+Saint-Gaudens worked only briefly in such a romanticized Neoclassical manner before progressing to the fluid Beaux-Arts style of his innovative bronze monuments and low-relief portraits.